faster-cpython/ideas/3.12/interpreter_definition.md

 ## Rationale

-As we improve the performance of CPython, we need to optimize larger regions of code, use more complex optimizations and, ultimiteley, translate to machine code.
+As we improve the performance of CPython, we need to optimize larger regions of code, use more complex optimizations and, ultimately, translate to machine code.

-All of these step introduce the possibility of more bugs, and require more code to be written.
+All of these steps introduce the possibility of more bugs, and require more code to be written.
 One way to mitigate this is through the use of code generators.
 Code generators decouple the debugging of the code (the generator) from checking the correctness (the DSL input).